jackzhy96/dvrk_multimodal_data_collection/README.md

 ## SSH

-**Note: This approach will be deprecated after converting to be a public repository.**
+**Note: This approach could be deprecated after converting to be a public repository.**

 Run the following command: